cicsdev/cics-java-osgi-link/README.md

-# CICS OSGi Program Control and Link
+# CICS OSGi program control application

-TODO
+Demonstrates how OSGi CICS programs link to other programs sending a commarea or channel, or are linked to receiving a commarea or channel.

 ## Versions
 | CICS TS for z/OS Version | Branch                                 | Minimum Java Version | Enterprise Java version | Build Status |